esbuild

 • It’s another moving part in the toolchain.

-esbuild is not fully compatible with all existing tsc configurations, may lag behind TypeScript in language features, and lacks rich interoperability with tooling like Jest (via ts-jest) and ts-node.
+esbuild is not fully compatible with all existing tsc configurations, may lag behind TypeScript in language features, and lacks rich interoperability with tooling like Jest (via ts-jest).

 These issues can be mostly contained within a centralised toolkit like skuba, but it makes it more difficult to duct tape tools together on an ad-hoc basis, and could lead to inconsistent runtime behaviour across skuba build, skuba node and skuba start, and especially when compared to tsc.